How to Prepare for and Escape a House Fire

 • Don’t install too close to the oven/stove.

 • Never disable a smoke alarm while cooking – it can be a deadly mistake.
-Open a window or door and press the “hush” button, wave a towel at the alarm to clear the air, or move the entire alarm several feet away from the location.
+Instead, open a window or door and press the “hush” button, or temporarily relocate the alarm a few feet away to reduce false alarms.

 • Caregivers are encouraged to check the smoke alarms of those who are unable to do it themselves.